 Once you purhcase an online course, you will have the opportunity to take an exam to test your retention of the material.
 If you have purchased this course, please ensure you have logged in to your account in order to take the exam.
 The exam must be completed with a pass rate of 80% or more in order to receive your certificate of attendance.

 Approved by the KY Physical Therapy Association for 13.5 contact hours.
-Approval #CS64-2010-KPTA thru 3/6/23.
+Approval #CS61-2023-APTAKY thru 3/6/25.
 Approved by the MD Board of Physical Therapy Examiners for 1.3 CEUs.
 Approval #2022-137 by the NJ State Board of Physical Therapy Examiners for 13.5 CECs.
-This course has been approved by the NV State Board of Physical Therapy Examiners for 13.5 units of continuing education.
 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 16 contact hours.
 Approved provider by the NY State Board of Physical Therapy for 16.2 contact hours (1.62 CEUs).
 Education Resources is an approved agency by the PT Board of CA for 13.5 contact hours.
 This activity is provided by the TX Board of PT Examiners accredited provider #1910017TX for 13.5 CCUs and meets continuing competence requirements for PTs and PTAs licensure renewal in TX.
 Approved Provider for OK State Board of Medical Licensure & Supervision #BAP202310003 from 2/1/22 thru 1/31/24.
 12 hours of this course qualify toward the 20 hours requirement for NDTA re-certification.

 Education Resources Inc. 266 Main Street, Medfield Ma 02052 800-487-6530